xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Our main method for getting data is now complete!
+Our method for getting data is now complete.

 #### 8. Create GetSpeakers Command